kuhumcst/texton/administration.md

 Reloading is advisable after making a `git pull` of this repositorium that includes a new version of the file 'toolsProg.bra'.
 It is also advisable before and after reading a dump file containing metadata.
 (See below.)

 ## Export all metadata to a dump file
 As a way to make a backup of the metadata, and also as a way to distribute metadata to similar instances of Text Tonsorium, metadata can be saved to a file with the press of a button.
-The dump file - the file with the saved metadata - is not downloadable via the web interface, but resides in the same folder as the Bracmat program code, e.g. /opt/texton/BASE on the server from where the Text Tonsorium web application is served.
+The dump file - the file with the saved metadata - is not downloadable via the web interface, but resides in the same folder as the Bracmat program code, e.g. '/opt/texton/BASE' on the server from where the Text Tonsorium web application is served.
 You must have root (sudo) access rights to be able to see the contents of the file.

-When exporting, you can choose to also export metadata that is specific for the specific Text Tonsorium installation, such as information about jobs and about the whereabouts of the integrated tools and their 'inactivity' status.
+When exporting, you can choose to also export metadata that is specific for the specific Text Tonsorium installation, such as information about jobs and about the whereabouts of the integrated tools and their "inactivity" status.
 To export such metadata, place a checkmark in the checkbox.

 ## Import metadata from a dump file in another instance of Text Tonsorium
 The inverse of exporting metadata is of course importing such data.
 You can choose to overwrite the current production data with the production data in the dump file.
 This is in general not what you want.